kisimple/slides/PITCHME.md

 @snap[west span-45 text-center h2-white text-white text-06 font-righteous]
 ## Watermark
 <br/>
->@fa[quote-left] A stream processor that supports <font style="font-size:180%">EVENT TIME</font> needs a way to measure the progress of event time.
+>@fa[quote-left] A stream processor that supports <font style="font-size:150%">EVENT TIME</font> needs a way to measure the progress of event time.
 For example, a window operator that builds hourly windows needs to be notified when event time has passed beyond the end of an hour, so that the operator can close the window in progress.
 [21]
 @snapend

 @snap[east span-47 text-center text-lsb text-06 font-righteous]
-@fa[quote-left] A *WATERMARK(t)* declares that event time has reached time t in that stream, meaning that there should be no more elements from the stream with a timestamp t' <= t.
+@fa[quote-left] A WATERMARK(t) declares that event time has reached time t in that stream, meaning that there should be no more elements from the stream with a timestamp t' <= t.
 [21][22]
 <br/>
 ![](assets/img/watermarks.png)
 @snapend